KamilRizatdinov/plenilune/README.md

 ## Name Server Interaction
 ![Name server interaction](images/Nameserver_communication.png)
+On this figure you can see main interactions of name server in the DFS system.

+It supports following types of interactions:
+1. Accepts the requests from clients
+2. If client wants to do any operation connected to the file: read, write, create, delete, etc, it sends the information about storage server, where client can get what he wants.
+3. If client wants to see the status of DFS, see/change directory structures, it applies all changes and responses to the client.
+4. Sends the info about any changes in file system to redis database.
+5. Accepts responses from redis database, handles of smth went wrong.
+6. Checks the state of each storage server by sending request.
+If some server does not respond, deletes it from the pool of available servers and updates the available servers list associated with each file block.
+7. Accepts responses from storage server.
+8. In case of new storage server appear in the DFS system, says to that server to take info and blocks from other server.

 ## Description of communication protocols
 For communication we use ```requests``` library which simplifies HTTP requests